GregFinzer/Compare-Net-Objects/Readme.md

 * Ability to ignore specific members by name or by wildcard
 * Interface member filtering
 * Ability to treat string.empty and null as equal
+* Ability to ignore string leading and trailing whitespace
 * Case insensitive option for strings
 * Ignore millisecond differences between DateTime values or DateTimeOffset values
 * Precision for double or decimal values